 Gina Gershon and Susie Bright

-other or have any sex scenes, like they would just naturally with a heterosexual relationship.
+or kiss each other or have any sex scenes, like they would just naturally with a heterosexual relationship.
 I just feel like that's a cop-out.
 We felt it was very important not to shy away from it and to be very matter of fact about it.
-That's what's cool
+That's what's

 Cut for the MPAA